 With increasing consumer concerns about the treatment of animals, it’s no surprise that international guidelines, such as those by the OECD, encourage businesses to investigate the extent to which they could be implicated for animal welfare violations.

-Brands can influence the way animals are cared for within their supply chains, by understanding the welfare risks involved, by ensuring traceability and by implementing effective animal protection policies.
-When taking such steps, companies are proactively showing what they stand for, which practices they want to be identified with and most importantly, their ability to leverage positive change for animals.
+It’s clear that brands can strongly influence the way animals are cared for within their supply chains.
+It’s crucial brands understand the welfare risks involved with using animal products, what the best forms of traceability are and to implement effective animal protection policies.
+When taking such steps, companies can proactively demonstrate what they stand for, which practices they want to be identified with and most importantly, their ability to leverage positive change for animals.

 Right now FOUR PAWS is especially focused on tackling four spotlight issues.
-These are mulesing in the Australian wool industry, farming and trapping wild animals for fur or exotic leather, as well as live-plucking and force-feeding ducks and geese.
+These are mulesing in the wool industry, the farming and trapping of wild animals for fur or exotic leather, as well as live-plucking and force-feeding ducks and geese.

 For more information, you can reach us via firstname.lastname@example.org.
 Together we can achieve an animal-friendly fashion future!

-P.S Did you know that FOUR PAWS Australia is an official representative of the Fur Free Retailer program?
+And for Aussie brands, did you know that our Australian office is the official representative of the Fur Free Retailer program?
 If you’re interested in knowing more about how you can join the program and would like your brand to pledge to go fur-free, we’d love to hear from you!